NeoGeographyToolkit/StereoPipeline/docs/tools/point2dem.rst

 --orthoimage
     Write an orthoimage based on the texture files passed in as inputs (after the point clouds).
+Filename is ``-DRG.tif``.

 --errorimage
-    Write an additional image whose values represent the triangulation ray intersection error in meters (the closest distance between the rays emanating from the two cameras corresponding to the same point on the ground).
+    Write an additional image, whose values represent the triangulation ray intersection error in meters (the closest distance between the rays emanating from the two cameras corresponding to the same point on the ground).
+Filename is ``-IntersectionErr.tif``.

 -o, --output-prefix
     Specify the output prefix.
+The output DEM will be ``<output prefix>-DEM.tif``.

 -t, --output-filetype <string (default: tif)>
     Specify the output file type.